cyber-carpentry/group1-machine-learning-project/README.md

 #### 4) Reusability of datasets **

 The scripts in this directory allow the user to import new images and process them using the predict_new_image.py python script, which will resize and recolor them for model processing, as well as run them through a saved model, which provides a prediction for what it thinks the image  contains according to the original ten classes.
-The directory contains a few sample images, which are names "modified_<item name>.jpeg"
+The directory contains a few sample images, which are names "modified_<name_of_item>.jpeg".

 *In order to run this script, docker build must be run for Model #2 above.